Earlier this year

 11. So that I can attain to the resurrection from the dead.

-The song leader was so proud of her song selection: she found two songs inspired by Php.3:10, which she wrapped the sermon (one before, the other after), but both songs got the sense entirely Wrong, both used the word "love" in what was otherwise a direct quote of (part of) that verse.
+The song leader was so proud of her song selection: she found two songs inspired by Php.3:10, with which she wrapped the sermon (one before, the other after), but both songs got the sense entirely Wrong, both used the word "love" in what was otherwise a direct quote of (part of) that verse.
 The word "love" does not occur in the whole chapter, it's not what Paul was talking about.

 The Biblical word 'agape' usually incorrectly translated by the English word "love" as if it were about the warm fuzzies you get when you think about the person you "love" -- I think a better translation would be "Do the Right Thing" -- occurs twice in each chapter of this short Epistle, except chapter 3.
 Only once is it arguably about God's love, and then only by inference from the (Hebrew) poetical form of the verse it is in: The first verse of the second chapter lists four things in parallel as preconditions for congregational unity: